 A Claim for benefits is a written request for benefits, filed in accordance with the Fund's reasonable Claims procedures.
-You may make a Claim for retirement benefits at any time during the 24 months which immediately precede the date you would first become eligible for the benefit you are requesting.
+You may make a Claim for retirement benefits at any time but not earlier than 180 days and not later than 30 days which immediately precede the date you would first become eligible for the benefit you are requesting.
 You must notify the Trustees or Fund Office of your desire to apply for benefits.
 The Fund Office will then send you the proper application forms within seven days, along with explanations concerning your election of any particular benefit and the effects of waiving the Joint and Survivor Benefit.
 Proof of age must accompany the completed application.